 The first column of both tables shows the names of the birds.
 The second column of the left-hand table shows the average numbers of those birds across all the gardens.
 The second column of the right-hand table shows the percentage of all the gardens in which those birds were identified.
-You can see results from this year's Birdwatch on this page of the RSPB web site.

 You may need to have a chat with others to get a clear picture of the meanings of "average per garden' and "percentage of gardens with the bird".